How's the real estate market in Maine? What's my home worth today?

 Chasing delinquent property tax payers, handling long local voting day at the polls and late night town meetings debating finances all rob time.
 So it is no wonder property assessment figures and local tax maps are neglected.
 Pot holes to fill, a spider web of local roads to plow and pave, cemetery lawns to mow, public assistance funds to wrestle over and school budget contributions all eat up a small Maine town manager's time.
 The what's my home worth in Maine is not a slick fast and easy algorithm figure to pull out of the air on a moment's notice.

-So the numbers are in and the Maine real estate report shows home values and sales are up.
+In conclusion, the Maine real estate market report, what's my home worth today.
+The crunched numbers are in.
+The Maine real estate report shows home values and sales are up.

 But keep in mind what that boils down to for applying to the what's my home worth today just prompts another question.
 Where is the home for sale in Maine located, which of the sixteen counties and then take a number, have a seat.
-There is some deciphering and add this, take away that to apply after looking the potential Maine home for sale listing and then plugging it into the current market conditions.
-To see what comes out the other end to use to arrive at a realistic listing price for the Maine home.
+Study, disecting, extraction is necessary.
+There is some deciphering and add this, take away that to apply after looking the potential Maine home for sale listing.
+Then plugging it into the current market conditions of what's listed, what sold and for how much money in both real estate camps.
+To see what comes out the other end to use to arrive at a realistic listing price for the Maine home that needs to turn to sold.